-Top news: PM Narendra Modi meets US President Donald Trump ahead of G20 summit opening
+Top news: Narendra Modi meets Donald Trump on sidelines of G20 summit, attends BRICS meeting

 The biggest stories of the day.